Income protection insurance calculator UK

 What is an income protection insurance deferred period?

-A deferred period refers to a fixed period of time after which cover will commence and your payments will be issued.
+A deferred period refers to a fixed period of time after which your payments will be issued.

 How long you’d like your deferred period to be is decided during the application process.